In-App Feedback: How to Get It and What to Do With It

 3. Triangulate Feedback from Multiple Sources

-While in-app feedback is the most direct and convenient way to get user feedback, it is influenced by the user's most recent interactions with your app.
+While in-app feedback is the most direct and convenient way to get user feedback, it's influenced by the user's most recent interactions with your app.
 So augment in-app feedback with other sources to get more detailed and non-contextual feedback.

-For example, Tabby, a flexible four-installment buy now pay later app, has an average rating of 4.8 stars on the App Store.
-That's because many of the reviewers are genuinely happy with the app.
+For example, Tabby, a flexible four-installment buy now pay later app, has an average rating of 4.9 stars on the App Store — a sign that many of the users are happy with the app.

-But among the five-star reviews, there is a user who faces a login problem.
+But among the five-star reviews, there's a user who faces a login problem.

-Such reviews can help reveal potential bugs or usability issues.
+Such reviews can help reveal potential bugs or accessibility issues.
 So reviewing your App Store account, social media pages, emails, and customer support tickets can help you uncover hidden user issues.
+Acknowledge that you've seen their feedback and update your response once you address the issue.

 4. Prioritize Feedback from Your Most Valuable Users